RENCI/apsviz-timeseriesdb-ingest/README.md

 This will create data files in /data/DataIngesting/DAILY_INGEST/.

+On Sterling, using k8s, the command would be:

+python runIngest.py --ingestDir /data/ast-run-ingester/ --inputTask DataCreate

+This will create data files in /data/ast-run-ingester/.

 The next step is to ingest the files by running the following command:

 python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask DataIngest

+On Sterling, using k8s, the command would be:

+python runIngest.py --ingestDir /data/ast-run-ingester/ --inputTask DataIngest

 This will ingest the data files, created in the above command, into the drf_gauge_data table in the database.